It all started with an angry tweet on Sunday.

 Thank you for your email.

 As you will know, King.com Ltd develops and produces online, social and mobile games, including the hugely successful “Candy Crush Saga” game.
-In addition, King owns the trade mark CANDY (CTM 011538147), which covers for example “online gaming, interactive poker, online gambling services; casino services; casino services delivered via the Internet” in class 41.
+In addition, King owns the trade mark CANDY (CTM 011538147), which covers for example online gaming, interactive poker, online gambling services; casino services; casino services delivered via the Internet for example Comparethebets is great for sports apps, all in class 41.

 Your use of CANDY SLOTS in your app icon uses our CANDY trade mark exactly, for identical goods, which amounts to trade mark infringement and is likely to lead to consumer confusion and damage to our brand.
 The addition of only the descriptive term “SLOTS” does nothing to lessen the likelihood of confusion.
 You will appreciate that we need to take action where our marks are being used without our consent, with the consequent risk of our marks becoming diluted or damaged in any way or consumers believing that the goods originate from or are otherwise endorsed or approved by us.